CHIEF OF PARTY - DEVELOPMENT FOOD SECURITY ACTIVITIES (DFSA)

 Mercy Corps is seeking a Chief of Party (COP) to lead the implementation of a five-year USAID Resilience Food Security Activity (RFSA) for Haiti.
 The Activity will contribute to food and nutrition security for households and communities in four targeted departments.
 This goal will be achieved through enhanced sustainable management of natural resources; increased consumption and utilization of safe and nutritious foods; and profitable livelihoods.

 General Position Summary

 The Chief of Party will provide overall leadership, management and strategic vision to the implementation of a multi-year USAID Resilience Food Security Activity.
 S/he will manage staff, resources and partnerships to ensure that the Activity meets its targets and deliverables on-time and within budget.
 The COP will supervise Activity staff and ensure accountability to Mercy Corps’ policies and donor rules and regulations.
 S/he will be the primary representative to donors, relevant government entities, partners, other implementers and external stakeholders for this Activity.

 Strategy & Vision

-- Provide leadership and strategic vision in all aspects of program implementation, development and management.
-Ensure that Activity implementation is responsive to communities and partners, and aligned with Mercy Corps principles, values and strategic plan.
+- Provide leadership and strategic vision in all aspects of Activity implementation, development and management.
+Ensure that Activity implementation is responsive to communities, and aligned with Mercy Corps’ principles, values and strategic plan.

-- Outline and maintain a strategic plan for the implementation of program activities, including finalizing target areas/activities, methods of operation and means of evaluation.
+- Outline and maintain a strategic plan for the implementation of program activities, including finalizing target areas/interventions, methods of operation and means of evaluation.

 - Oversee Activity start-up and ongoing program management and administration of teams across various country locations.